 - Aliases: “Other” plastics, styrene acrylonitrile (AS/SAN), acrylonitrile butadiene styrene (ABS), polycarbonate, polyactic acid (PLA).

-- Consumption rates: Of all the oil produced in the world, at least 8% is used to produce plastic products, another 4% as raw materials, and yet another 4% for fuel and energy during plastic production.
+- Consumption rates: Of all the oil produced in the world, around 4% is used to produce plastic products.

 - Pollution: Many #7 plastic containers (rigid polycarbonate plastics in particular) like water bottles are made with bisphenol A (BPA), a chemical that is used in a whole host of consumer products and linked to many health problems and environmental degradation.

-- Decomposition: Plastics take hundreds of years to break down, and yet they make up 7% of the average UK household’s dustbin by weight, or about 3 million tonnes annually, 1.4 million tonnes of which are mixed plastics in the form of packaging.
+- Decomposition: Plastics take hundreds of years to break down, and yet UK households use about 5 million tonnes annually, parts of which are mixed plastics in the form of packaging.

 Where you’ll find plastic #7 in your home

 Plastic #7 can be a bit hard to identify, especially if it doesn’t come with a recycling number!
 As a result, when in doubt, a mystery plastic that doesn’t fit any other resin category in the 1 through 6 groups is likely a plastic #7.
 Here are some ideas of plastic #7 you may find in your home:

 - Bio-based plastics made from potato, sugar, or corn derivatives

 - Citrus juice bottles